If you need an SEO audit, feel free to reach out to Sam from Vudu Marketing as he is the one who actually created the template below.

 Both Bing and Google have explicitly stated that they take social signals into account when ranking websites.
 In other words, social media does affects SEO.

-From Twitter, StumbleUpon, Facebook, Pinterest, Delicious, and any other social site you can think of, you need to leverage them.
-They all may not fit your target audience, but for the ones that do, you should try to be on them.
+Twitter, StumbleUpon, Facebook, Pinterest, Delicious, and any other social site you can think of, all need to be leveraged.
+They all may not fit your target audience, but should try to be on those that do.

-If you want to do better on the social web, consider the following 2 things:
+If you want to do better on the social web, consider the following two tips:

-- And to create content that is worthy of sharing, and then reaching out to people in that space via social channels to ask for feedback about said content.
+- Create content that is worthy of sharing and then reach out to people in that space via social channels to ask for feedback about said content.

 Step #23: Competitive link analysis

 This is important because if you have a great domain authority, it won’t mean much if all of your competitors have a much higher domain authority.
-You have to see how you stack up compared to your competitors and not just the rest of the web.
+You have to see how you stack up against your competitors, and not just the rest of the web.

-Now that you’ve done a complete analysis on your site, you can take the SEO audit template and plug in the information.
-This will allow you to have a comprehensive report, that looks pretty.
+Now that you’ve done a complete analysis of your site, you can take the SEO audit template and plug in the information.
+This will allow you to have a comprehensive report that looks pretty.

-You can either plug the data into the template using Microsoft Word or Pages.
-When doing so, there is also an area for you to add a subjective score of how you did overall per category.
-1 being the lowest and 10 being the highest.
+You can either plug the data into the template, using Microsoft Word or Pages.
+Once you do, you will see an area for you to add a subjective score of how you did overall per category, 1 being the lowest and 10 being the highest.